Prague Family Travel Guide

 Vinohrady

-Highlights: Riegrovy Sady beer garden with kid corner, Havlíčkovy Sady vineyard picnic
+Highlights: Riegrovy Sady park with beer garden and skyline views, Havlíčkovy Sady vineyard playground, and frequent trams to every sight.

 Family Dining